deemeetree/dfa/README.md

 If you have more use cases, please, let us know.

-Based on the python script https://github.com/dokato/dfa and the polinomial script https://github.com/rfink/polyfit.js
+Based on the python script https://github.com/dokato/dfa

 ### Use